Dozie2001/A_Reddit/README.md

 # A_Reddit
-A backend Clone of Reddit made with Python Flask
+A Clone of Reddit made with Flask and React